History of Chinese Britons: 1800s to World War II

 In 1839, John Hochee became the first Chinese to be naturalised by Denization and inherited the property of John Elphinstone for whom he had worked.
 The first Chinese student to study and graduate in Britain was Huang Kuan who attended Edinburgh University Medical School from 1850 to 1855, but like other Chinese who studied in Britain returned to live in China.

 Before 1900, only a few Chinese who came to Britain as seamen, servants, jugglers, etc. decided to stay, and some married British women.
-By the mid-1880s, small Chinatowns started to form in London and Liverpool with grocery stores, eating houses and meeting places and, in the East End of London, Chinese street names.
+By the mid-1880s, following Liverpool's earlier example, a small Chinatown started to form in London, with grocery stores, eating houses and meeting places and, in the East End of London, Chinese street names.
 By 1890, there were two distinct, if small, Chinese communities living in east London.
 Chinese from Shanghai settled around Pennyfields, Amoy Place, and Ming Street and those from Guangzhou Canton and Northern and Southern China lived around Gill Street and Limehouse Causeway.
 Liverpool also saw the beginning of a Chinese community, although this remained small until later in the 20th century.

 In 1877, Kuo Sung-tao, the first Chinese minister to Britain, opened the country's legation in London.

 There was growing prejudice against the Chinese community, particularly among British seamen who misperceived the Chinese seamen as a threat to their jobs.
 This prejudice was fed by media misrepresentations of the Chinese in Limehouse and Liverpool as being heavily involved in gambling and opium use, and objections to Chinese marrying British women.

 From the early 1900s, due to being blocked from any other employment, many Chinese established small laundries.
 As few Chinese women lived in Britain, a number married British women and the laundries were operated as family concerns with all the family assisting.
 A few opened restaurants in their communities and the first recorded Chinese restaurant opened in London's Soho area in 1907.
 A small number of others also opened there, although it was not until the 1970s that London Soho Chinatown began to grow.